komastudios/android-gamesdk/GameInput/README.md

 ## Build the GameInput AAR from sources

-Use the script to build the GameInput AAR and inject the C++ source files.

-* `cd GameInput && ./build.sh`

-> Note that this is a temporary workaround (in the future, running `./gradlew :GameInput:assembleRelease` should be enough).
+From the "gamesdk" directory:

+* `./gradlew packageLocalZip -Plibraries=game_input`

-The AAR is outputed in `out/outputs/aar/GameInput.aar` (`out` directory being where you cloned the Android Game SDK).
+The AAR is outputed in the `package` directory.

 ## Integrate GameInput AAR to your build